Plants vs. Zombies 2: It's About Time is the sequel to the hugely popular horticultural-based tower defense game.

 The soundtrack to Plants vs. Zombies 2 is also an improvement on the first game.
 The classic theme tune remains, but it has an orchestral score, where the tune varies slightly between levels.

 Although the gameplay hasn't been radically overhauled in Plants vs. Zombies 2, the overall experience is more polished and more varied than the first game.
-It's the most enjoyable tower defense game for Android that you'll play!
+It's the most enjoyable tower defense game for iOS that you'll play!